What is aviation marketing?

 All of this, plus large transaction size, means each transaction takes a long time to close.

 The average we’ve seen among our clients is about eight months.
 It can take longer for aircraft brokers, airport building contractors and large equipment dealers.
 Shorter for smaller and simpler products and services.

 Aviation sales and marketing professionals can be more successful by establishing their authority, credibility and expertise markers.

-Sales and marketing pros also gain an advantage when they develop a library of content to educate and inform prospects a little at a time over the course of a long relationship.
+Sales and marketing pros also gain an advantage when they develop a library of content to educate and inform prospects.
+They can do this a little at a time over the course of a long relationship with personal and social media conversations, email marketing, and published articles, public speaking as well as sales presentations.